sunomura/commercialization-public/customize/mobile/mcsf/cta-app-install-prompts.md

 -   Invokes user data from a phone book

--   Uses recording from the Windows Store
+-   Uses recording from the Microsoft Store

 -   Uses location data